lumber1ghauri/whatsapp-clone/README.md

 ---

+This project has been terminated momentarily will work on it further
+If you want to check my Whatsapp web clone please refer to my another repository.

 ## Future Plans
 - Complete the integration of real-time chat functionality using **Socket.IO**.
 - Develop group chat, archived chats, and enhanced status features.